strimzi/strimzi-kafka-operator/README.md

 ```
 4. Once the build is finished, the new image will be automatically used with your Kafka Connect deployment.

+## Metrics

+Each Kafka broker and Zookeeper server pod exposes metrics by means of a [Prometheus][prometheus] endpoint.
+A JMX exporter, running as a Java agent, is in charge of getting metrics from the pod (both JVM metrics and metrics strictly related to the broker) and exposing them as such an endpoint.

+The [Metrics](/metrics/METRICS.md) page details all the information for deploying a Prometheus server in the cluster in order to scrape the pods and obtain metrics.
+The same page describes how to set up a [Grafana][grafana] instance to have a dashboard showing the main configured metrics.

 [kafka]: https://kafka.apache.org "Apache Kafka"
 [connect]: https://kafka.apache.org/documentation/#connect "Apache Kafka Connect"
 [k8s]: https://kubernetes.io/ "Kubernetes"